Veon (company): 2017–2022

-In February 2017, VimpelCom renamed itself VEON, named after the messaging platform that it had developed.
-The company explained that the re-branding was part of a shift towards marketing itself as a technology company instead of just a telecommunications firm.
+In February 2017, VimpelCom renamed itself VEON, after the messaging platform that it had developed.
+The company said the rebranding was part of a shift towards positioning itself as a technology company rather than solely a telecommunications firm.
 VEON began listing its shares on Euronext Amsterdam in April 2017.
-In July 2017, VEON launched a personal internet platform named VEON in Ukraine, Bangladesh, Pakistan, Italy, and Georgia.
-After a number of divestments and a business transformation, by summer 2017, VEON had around 200 million combined subscribers across 12 markets.
-By the end of 2017, various listed VEON subsidiaries included Golden Telecom, Kyivstar, and Banglalink, among others in Europe and Africa.
+In July 2017, VEON launched a personal internet platform named VEON in Ukraine, Bangladesh, Pakistan, Italy and Georgia.
+Following a number of divestments and a business transformation, by mid-2017 VEON had around 200 million combined subscribers across 12 markets.

-In March 2018, CEO Jean-Yves Charlier resigned and CEO duties were temporarily assumed by VEON's chair, Ursula Burns.
+In March 2018, CEO Jean-Yves Charlier resigned, and CEO duties were temporarily assumed by VEON's chair, Ursula Burns.
 Burns was appointed CEO in December 2018 while remaining chair.
-In October 2019, VEON hired Sergi Herrero and former ex-Turkcell CEO Kaan Terzioğlu as joint COOs of VEON Group.
-They both succeeded Burns as co-CEOs in February 2020, and in June 2020, Gennady Gazin succeeded Burns as chairman.
-In 2020 VEON purchased the remaining 15% shares in Jazz from Abu Dhabi Group in Pakistan for 100% ownership.
-VEON exited Armenia in 2020.
-In July 2021, Terzioğlu became VEON's Group CEO, with oversight of VEON's executives and its regional CEOs assigned to separate markets.
-The company sold its Georgia unit for $45 million in June 2022, stating it was streamlining its operations.
-In August 2022, VEON completed the sale of Djezzy to the government of Algeria for USD$682 million.
-After announcing the pending sale of its Russian operations on 24 November 2022, VEON completed the sale on 9 October 2023, completely leaving the Russian market.
-Following the sale, the company went through various management changes, including reducing the board from 11 to 7 members.
+In October 2019, VEON hired Sergi Herrero and former Turkcell CEO Kaan Terzioğlu as joint chief operating officers.
+They succeeded Burns as co-CEOs in February 2020, and in June 2020 Gennady Gazin succeeded Burns as chairman.

+In 2020, VEON purchased the remaining 15% stake in Jazz from Abu Dhabi Group, giving it full ownership.
+The company also sold its Armenian operations to Team LLC in 2020.
+In July 2021, Terzioğlu became VEON's Group CEO, with oversight of VEON's executives and regional CEOs assigned to separate markets.
+The company sold its Georgia unit for US$45 million in June 2022.
+In August 2022, VEON completed the sale of its remaining stake in Djezzy to the government of Algeria for US$682 million.

+Following Russia's full-scale invasion of Ukraine in February 2022, VEON announced the sale of its Russian operations in November 2022.